geopm/geopm/service/integration/README.md

 The integration tests require a system-wide installation of the GEOPM service.
 This is typically done by installing the GEOPM RPM packages.
-Runing the following commands will create the GEOPM Service RPM files from the GEOPM source code repository.
+Running the following commands will create the GEOPM Service RPM files from the GEOPM source code repository.

 ```bash